akashkanade9182/akashkanade9182/README.md

 <tr>
 <td width="60%" valign="top">

-I am a **Full Stack Developer with more than 3 years of professional experience** building modern, scalable, responsive, and interactive web applications.
+I am a **Full Stack Developer with more than 2 years of professional experience** building modern, scalable, responsive, and interactive web applications.

 My primary expertise is in the **MERN stack**, including React.js, Next.js, Node.js, Express.js, and MongoDB.
-I also have hands-on experience building interactive 3D applications using Three.js and React Three Fiber.
+I also have hands-on experience building interactive 3D web applications using Three.js and React Three Fiber.

-* 🔭 Working with **React, Next.js, TypeScript, Node.js, and MongoDB**
+* 🔭 Working with **React.js, Next.js, TypeScript, Node.js, and MongoDB**
 * 🧩 Building reusable UI components and scalable REST APIs
 * 🎮 Developing interactive 3D applications and model viewers
 * ☁️ Deploying and maintaining applications using AWS EC2 and Amazon S3
-* 🔐 Implementing authentication, authorization, and role-based access
+* 🔐 Implementing authentication, authorization, and role-based access control
 * ⚡ Improving frontend performance and large 3D model loading
 * 🌱 Learning System Design, backend architecture, and cloud technologies
 * 🤖 Using ChatGPT, Gemini, Cursor, GitHub Copilot, and other AI tools